 Raw garlic can also reduce plaque.
 The allicin helps to prevent platelets in the blood from sticking together.

 Garlic is also a good preventative for the common cold.
 Raw garlic exerts antimicrobial activity against viruses, bacteria, parasites and fungi.
-Its good for lungs, for treating asthma, bronchitis, inflammation, rashes, bug bites. tooth aches, ear infection and other infections including Staph and MRSA.
+It’s good for lungs, and for treating asthma, bronchitis, inflammation, rashes, bug bites, toothaches, ear infections and other infections including Staph and MRSA.
 Unlike antibiotics that actually weaken your immune system, garlic actually boosts your immune system.

 EPIC, The European Prospective Investigation into Cancer and Nutrition conducted a study with women and men from 10 different countries.
 Results showed that higher consumption of garlic and onion were associated with a reduced risk of intestinal cancer.

 The Iowa Women’s Study reported results from their study “women who consumed the highest amounts of garlic had a 50 percent lower risk of cancer of the distal colon compared with women who had the lowest level of garlic consumption.”

 Studies in China found that frequent consumption of garlic, onions, and chives was associated with reduced risk of esophageal and stomach, and prostate cancer.

 A study conducted in the San Francisco Bay area found that pancreatic cancer risk was 54 percent lower in people who ate larger amounts of garlic compared with those who ate lower amounts.

 In France, a study found that increased garlic consumption was associated with a statistically significant reduction in breast cancer risk.
 After considering total calorie intake and other established risk factors, breast cancer risk was reduced in those consuming more significant amounts of fiber, garlic, and onions.